BeloveO/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11-print_to_98.c- counts all natural numbers from n to 98n 100-times_table.c- prints the n times table, starting with 0n 101-natural.c - sum of multiples of 3 and 5 under 1024n
+102-fibonacci.c- prints the first 50 Fibonacci numbers, starting with 1 and 2n